UKHO/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 Alex has integrations available for numerous editors, including VS Code.
 This is a good place to enable the full set of rules for equality and profanity.

-For CI builds, particularly on existing projects, the focus is on a subset of the rules, to identify the loaded terminology identified above.

-Alex.js sits on top of retext-equality, amongst other things.
-It's very easy to contribute new rules, see an example [here](https://github.com/retextjs/retext-equality/pull/103).

-Alex is currently being trialed on [UKHO docs](https://github.com/ukho/docs) in GitHub Actions.
-The Action available from the marketplace comments on Pull Requests, which requires additional setup with a token, so instead, the trial is executing Alex directly via Node.
-If Alex is adopted, this document will be updated to include instructions for adding it to CI builds at the UKHO.
+For CI builds, particularly on existing projects, the focus might be on a subset of the rules, to identify the loaded terminology identified above.
+Alex.js has been applied to [UKHO docs](https://github.com/ukho/docs) via GitHub Actions with a small subset of rules.
+An Action is available from the marketplace comments on Pull Requests, which requires additional setup with a token, so instead, we execute Alex directly via Node.

-As of 23.10.20 the latest changes are still waiting in a [PR](https://github.com/UKHO/docs/pull/119).

-Contact @benbhall with any queries about the Alex.js trial.
+Contact @benbhall with any queries about the Alex.js.

 ## Checking code

-Currently, the best way to check you are using inclusive language is your code is to search for known offending terminology.
+Currently, the best way to check you are using inclusive language in your code is to search for known offending terminology.

 <!--alex disable blacklist whitelist-->
 For example, you might search code locally for use of the words master, slave, blacklist or whitelist using a regular expression: